openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

   --data DATA           The data.yaml path want to use in train task.

 ```

 Example of the command line to start object detection training:

 ```bash
 (otx) ...$ otx train SSD  --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root>

 ```

-It is also possible to start training by ommiting template and just passing the paths to dataset roots, then the [auto-configuration](https://openvinotoolkit.github.io/training_extensions/explanation/additional_features/auto_configuration.html) will be enabled.
-Based on the dataset OTX will choose task type and template with the best accuracy/speed trade-off.
+It is also possible to start training by omitting the template and just passing the paths to dataset roots, then the [auto-configuration](https://openvinotoolkit.github.io/training_extensions/explanation/additional_features/auto_configuration.html) will be enabled.
+Based on the dataset OTX will choose the task type and template with the best accuracy/speed trade-off.

 We also can modify model template-specific parameters through the command line.
 To print all the available parameters the following command can be executed: